silentesc/torrent-cleaner/README.md

 - HandleForgotten (handle torrents that are not present in the media dir):
   - All features from above, plus:
     - Minimum seeding days (action only taken if torrent was **actively seeding** for x days)
+    - Supported actions:
+      - test (Log, Discord Notification)
+      - stop (Stop torrent, Log, Discord Notification)
+      - delete (Delete torrent (and files if possible), Log, Discord Notification)
 - HandleNotWorking (handle torrents that have no working trackers)
   - All features from above, plus:
-    - If there is a working tracker, the process is reset
+    - If there is a working tracker, the striking process is reset
+    - Supported actions:
+      - test (Log, Discord Notification)
+      - stop (Stop torrent, Log, Discord Notification)
+      - delete (Delete torrent (and files if possible), Log, Discord Notification)
 - HandleOrphaned (handle files/folders that are not used by any torrent)
   - All features from above
+  - Supported actions:
+      - test (Log, Discord Notification)
+      - delete (Delete files/folders, Log, Discord Notification)

 # Prerequirements
 - Have the torrents and media library on the same filesystem (needed for hardlinking)